Moving House Etiquette

 Can you leave rubbish in the bin when you move?

 It is important to be considerate of the new homeowners when moving house.
 If you have any rubbish lying around, take the time to remove it.
-Whether this means taking a couple of trips to the local dump, hiring a skip, or asking a neighbour if they'd mind taking a bagful until Bin Day, it is always better to be kind.
+Whether this means taking a couple of trips to the local recycling centre or dump, hiring a skip, or asking a neighbour if they'd mind taking a bagful until Bin Day, it is always better to be kind.

 Make sure to read your contract thoroughly before moving as many will specify that the house must be clean and cleared of rubbish before the new owners move in.
 If this doesn't occur, the buyers can request you to remove any remaining rubbish.
 This is even more important if you are renting, as the landlord can legitimately withhold your deposit if your rented property is not clean and clear of rubbish.